hughharford/lwb_smr/README.md

 # Data analysis
 - Document here the project: lwb_solarmyroof
 - Description:
-- - This project was the keystone project from #900 batch Le Wagon data-science bootcamp, June-Apr 2022
+- - This project was our keystone project from #900 batch Le Wagon data-science bootcamp, June-Apr 2022
   - A team of 4 worked on this for 10 days, fairly intensively, and a 10 minute presentation was made
   - The presentation was lead by Hugh Harford and included a live demo.
   - Usage of the SolarMyRoof functionality involves these steps (steps done internally only in brackets):